Outside IR35 Consultancy Agreement – For A Company

 Why use Legalo’s Outside IR35 Consultancy Agreement template?

 An experienced UK Solicitor, who has been working on IR35 issues since it first came into force in 2000, has drafted our template.
-He has recently reviewed and redrafted it, to be ready for when the law changes in April 2020.
+He has recently reviewed and redrafted it, to address the changes from April 2021 better.

 This review has been with the added assistance of someone working in the consulting industry, who understands the issues and the needs and experiences of individual consultants.
-You can therefore be sure that this Outside IR35 Consultancy Agreement will help you to protect your interests and your tax status.
+You can therefore be sure that this Outside IR35 Consultancy Agreement will help you to protect your interests and your tax status as a contractor.

 Feedback from you